 Theft can also be charged as first-degree felony if the crime was committed in conjunction with a violent crime, such as aggravated assault, robbery, carjacking or rape.
 The penalties for a conviction of first-degree felony theft are up to 30 years in prison and a fine of up to $200,000.

-How Can You Beat a Charge of Theft by Unlawful Taking in NJ?
+How to Beat Theft by Unlawful Taking

 Regardless of the circumstances or the severity of the charge, it is urgent that you hire an attorney to help you avoid a conviction for theft.
 In order to be convicted, the prosecution must prove that you are not the lawful owner of the property, that you took the property without permission of the true owner, and that you intended to deprive the owner of the property in question.
 A charge of theft can be dismissed if evidence can be presented that disproves one or more of those factors.